yusufcodes/react-study/README.md

 ### Rendering Adjacent JSX Elements

-By default, when returning any JSX, it must be coming one **one root element** which will contain all the elements you want.
+By default, when returning any JSX, it must be contained in **one root element** which will contain all the elements you want.
 However, we can defy this if we want to simpy return a set of elements with no wrapping div.

 #### Method 1: Wrap the returned JSX in an Array